nigelalessan/nigelalessan/README.md

 ## Hi My Name Is Nigel 👋

 # 💫 About Me:

 ✨ Enthusiastic Data Explorer & Lifelong Learner! 🚀<br><br>
 I'm a highly passionate and cheerful individual, deeply fascinated by the world of data.
 I love diving into datasets to uncover meaningful insights and stories 🕵️‍♀️.<br>
-🧠 Currently Learning and Interested in: Data Science, AI/Machine Learning, Data Analysis, Data Visualization, and everything that helps me translate raw data into actionable knowledge!<br>
+🧠 Currently Learning: Data Analysis, Data Visualization, and everything that helps me translate raw data into actionable knowledge!<br>
+💡 Interested in: Data Science, AI/Machine Learning<br>
 🔥 My Goal: To continuously grow my skills and contribute to impactful, data-driven projects.